Hurricane Fiona Hits Dominican Republic After Ravaging Puerto Rico - UrduPoint

 After years of financial woes and recession, Puerto Rico in 2017 declared the largest bankruptcy ever by a local US administration.

-Later that year, a double hit from hurricanes Irma and Maria added to the misery, devastating the electrical grid on the island -- which has suffered from major infrastructure problems for years.
+Later that year, the double hit from Irma and Maria added to the misery, devastating the electrical grid on the island -- which has suffered from major infrastructure problems for years.

 The grid was privatized in June 2021 in an effort to resolve the problem of blackouts, but the issue has persisted, and the entire island lost power earlier this year.